quadsurf/react-curriculum/01-introduction-to-react.md

 - React can be gradually adopted for small features and doesn't require an entire application to be rewritten with it.

-- Well-designed React components can be composed together even if they're written by different people.
+- Well-designed React components can be composed together even if they're built by different people.

 - When something goes wrong, React provides breadcrumbs to trace the mistake to the source of the problem.